quantumjot/PyFolding/README.md

 ```

 + For more detailed installation for setup on a Mac or PC please read the accompanying SETUP.md.
++ Watch the YouTube video demonstrating how to install and run PyFolding.

 ### Testing the installation